minetest/minetest/games/minimal/mods/testtools/README.md

 * Punch object to open a formspec that allows you to view and edit properties
 * Punch air to edit properties of your own player object

-To edit a property, select it in the list, enter a new value and select a data type (boolean, string, number).
+To edit a property, select it in the list, enter a new value (in Lua syntax) and hit “Submit”.
-Note that tables are not supported yet.

 ## Object Attacher
 Allows you to attach an object to another one.